-Throughout Semester 1-3 students participate in guided production exercises for defined and closed themes, including work for partner institutions as “clients”; and create smaller interactive and immersive digital narrative projects during seminars such as “Human Machine Interface” and “Creative Technologies and Tools”.
+Throughout Semester 1-2 students participate in guided production exercises for defined and closed themes, including work for partner institutions as “clients”; during semesters 1-3 they also create smaller interactive and immersive digital narrative projects during seminars such as “Human Machine Interface” and “Creative Technologies and Tools”.

 Preparation for professional life (Semester 3 + 4)

-In the second year of study, the program also offers classes to facilitate the student’s incursion into the professional world, addressing topics such as:
+In the second year of study, the programme also offers classes to facilitate the student’s incursion into the professional world, addressing topics such as:

 - Business modelling